Vintage and Thrift Store Shopping in Nice – with interactive map!

-Start with Caprice Vintage at 12 rue Droite.
-Hands down the number one vintage shopping address in all of Nice, Caprice is sought out by retro-loving fashionistas worldwide, hoping to find a unique piece of French chic to take home… in fact, 80% of her clientele is foreign!
-Madame Caprice selects each piece personally, focusing on the 1920’s through the 50’s, and looks for unique or excentric items of quality, not just luxury labels.
+Start at 12 rue Droite, Caprice Vintage, the number one vintage shopping address in all of Nice, with two floors of glamour and eclectic selections from the 1920’s through the 80’s.
+Caprice is sought out by retro-loving fashionistas worldwide, hoping to find a unique piece of French chic to take home… in fact, 80% of her clientele is foreign!
+Madame Caprice selects each piece personally, focusing on the 1920’s through the 50’s, and looks for unique or eccentric items of quality, not just luxury labels.
 She loves the magic of an item with a story, can tell you the fabulous history behind every piece in the store!

-Continue on rue Droite until you get to the church, then look right: La Belle Epoque Vintage is tucked into the square, Place du Gesu.
-Sanela speaks better English and German than she does French, and opened the store 5 years ago to feed her passion for vintage fashion finds.
+Come continue in the same direction on rue Droite until you get to the church, then look right: La Belle Epoque Vintage consignment store is tucked into the square, Place du Gesu, with a nice balance between stylish modern and vintage fashion finds.
+Sanela speaks better English and German than she does French, and opened the store years ago to feed her passion for vintage fashion finds.
+1 place du Gesu

-Stepping into the trippy Hippy Market is just one big hilarious flashback from the 60’s and 70’s, with music and memories to match, and clothes that are a blast from the past: cut off jeans, peasant blouses, bell bottoms, Keds high tops, vintage aloha shirts, macrame purses, tie dye… it goes on and on, just like the summer of love.
+And finally, at the end of rue Benoit Bunico, the finish line: Step into a time warp at the trippy Lib et Frip (formerly Hippy Market) for one big hilarious flashback from the 60’s and 70’s.
+With music and memories to match, the clothes are a blast from the past: cut off jeans, peasant blouses, bell bottoms, Keds high tops, vintage aloha shirts, macramé purses, tie dye… it goes on and on, just like the summer of love.
 3 rue Benoit Bunico

 Just off Place Garibaldi down rue Cassini, Frip’n the City trades in second-hand chic and funky fashion collectibles.
-A thrift store mainstay in the newly hip Petit Marais neighborhood for over 5 years, Laure’s motto is “Frip is chic!”
-10 rue Cassini
+A thrift store mainstay in the hip Petit Marais neighborhood for over 10 years, Laure’s motto is “Frip is chic!”
+10 rue Cassini, tram stop Garibaldi

 Downtown Nice, the fashion gets serious, with several resell boutiques that only deal in the best of the best.
 These prices for second hand clothes might shock the uninitiated, but are absolute steals for those that love designer labels.
 Clientele: mostly French.